ToLa09/ffm-java-22-1-capstone/README.md

 This is my graduation project from the ffm-java-22-1 course.

 It's a library for BPMN-Diagrams from a Camunda Engine.
-You can fetch them from the engine or add custom ones, see the version history and add comments to every BPMN-diagram.
+You can fetch them from the engine or add custom ones, see the version history and other Details, and add comments to every BPMN-diagram.

 Requirements to run:

-- MongoDB on Port 8080

-- MongoDB Database name "BpmnLibrary"
+- start MongoDB on Port 27017 (MongoDB Database name is "BpmnLibrary")

-- Camunda Engine needs URL to Rest-API in property camunda.api.baseUrl=".../engine-rest"
+- to get BPMN-diagrams from Camunda Engine, property camunda.api.baseUrl needs to be set to URL of Camunda REST API: camunda.api.baseUrl=".../engine-rest"

+- run `npm install` in frontend-folder

+- start `BackendApplication.java`

+- run `npm start`